FinS-Pilot: A Benchmark for Online Financial RAG System: Introduction

-To address the above issues, we construct a financial retrieval-augmented generation benchmark.
-By building a taxonomy for user intent, we ensure that the intent distribution of the queries is consistent with the distribution of an online financial assistant application.
-In addition to text data, we also provide APIs for accessing real-time market data.

-The contributions of the financial RAG benchmark proposed in this paper can be summarized as the following: \begin{itemize} \item \textbf{Online user-driven data collection}.
+To address these issues, we construct a financial RAG benchmark.
+Besides text data, we also provide APIs for accessing real-time market data.
+The contributions of our financial RAG benchmark can be summarized as the following: \begin{itemize} \item \textbf{Online user-driven data collection}.
 The queries in the benchmark are obtained from the user logs of an online financial assistant.
-Through rigorous desensitization and context-preserving adaptation processes, we maintain the 316 queries spanning investment advice, regulatory compliance, and transactional inquiries—representing real-world usage patterns absent in synthetic benchmarks.
+Through rigorous desensitization and context-preserving adaptation processes, we maintain 316 queries spanning investment advice, regulatory compliance, and transactional inquiries—representing real-world usage patterns absent in synthetic benchmarks.

 \item \textbf{Integration of dynamic data sources}.
 Beyond conventional static text corpora, we incorporate real-time API responses from market data and financial calculation services.
-This hybrid approach enables more realistic evaluation of RAG systems' capacity to handle both stable knowledge and time-sensitive numerical data, addressing a critical gap in existing evaluation methodologies.
+This hybrid approach enables more realistic evaluation of RAG systems' capacity to handle both static knowledge and time-sensitive numerical data, addressing a critical gap in existing evaluation methodologies.